How to Write the Best Cover Letter for Resume

 - Avoid retelling your resume

-- Never use a font style that is different from the resume, they should match
+- Never use a font style that is different from the professional resume, they should match

 - Avoid making a cover letter that is too wordy or more than one page